danielbanar/MasinaV3/README.md

 * Reliable 4G coverage, internet speed 200kB/s and more recommended.
 * SIM card with enough data.
 * Configured betaflight on your drone.
-* [GStreamer](https://gstreamer.freedesktop.org/download) installed on your system (MSVC 64-bit runtime and development).
+* [GStreamer](https://gstreamer.freedesktop.org/download) installed on your system (MSVC 64-bit runtime and development) and Visual Studio.
 * Intermediate soldering knowledge.

 ## Tools